jjennings55/GT-ELK-Project/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana

-# Cheat Sheet - Cloud Security-1
+# Cheat Sheet - Cloud Security

 ## Key Terms